Cassiopea2103/docker_express_postgres/README.md

 # Project Report
-## Dockerizing Express/Node.js backend with Postgres on AWS EC2
+## Deplying a node/express backend with Postgres database to AWS EC2 instances

 ---
 This project involves setting up a Dockerized Express/Node.js backend application with a PostgreSQL database, running on an AWS EC2 instance.
 The project demonstrates how to deploy and manage a simple web application and its database using Docker.